hhandika/segui/website/docs/cli-usage/split.md

 ## Supported partition format for splitting alignment

-`segul` support two kind of RaXML format:
+SEGUL supports two kinds of RaXML format:

 With datatype written in the partitions: